PhantomX95/django-simple-blog/README.md

    ```
   - The migration automatically creates the "Uncategorized" category if it does not exist.

-5. The super user is username:admin password:admin, Or create a superuser to access the Django admin panel:
+5. The super user is username: admin password: admin, Or create a superuser to access the Django admin panel:

    ```bash
    python manage.py createsuperuser